aicenter/road-graph-tool/README.md

 This component computes the strongly connected components of the road graph, and keeps only the largest component.

-## Exporter
+## Export
+key: `export`

 The exporter component is responsible for exporting the processed data from the database.
+It exports the files to `<export.dir>/map/`.
 Currently, the following formats are supported:

 - **CSV**: exports the data to two CSV files: one for nodes and one for edges.
 The columns are separated by a tabulator.
 - **Shapefile**: exports the data to two [shapefiles](https://en.wikipedia.org/wiki/Shapefile): one for nodes and one for edges.